Boom Boom Bartoli sinks tearful Lisicki to win Wimbledon

 "Finishing with an ace to win Wimbledon, even in my wildest dreams I couldn't have imagined that.

 "Honestly, I cannot believe it.
-I have practised my serve for so long, at least I kept it for best moment!"
+I have practiced my serve for so long, at least I kept it for best moment!"

 A goal that was 22 years in the making came true for Bartoli following a surreal and chaotic two weeks, where nothing went to plan and Wimbledon hosted a final showdown between two players ranked outside the world's top 14.

-Germany's Lisicki, despite being the 23rd seed, had been installed as the favourite having conquered two of the world's top four players, including holder and top seed Serena Williams.
+Germany's Lisicki, despite being the 23rd seed, had been installed as the favorite having conquered two of the world's top four players, including holder and top seed Serena Williams.

 However, for a woman who "had to learn how to walk and run again" three years ago after a serious ankle injury, the final proved to be one challenge too far as she simply froze on the biggest day of her career.